 Avril wasn’t carrying a blaster or a blade, but his car could do more damage than any handheld weapon, and his AI gave him full control over the car’s systems.

 As he strolled toward the sports car, Avril watched the approaching man and thought, This guy is harmless.
 See what he needs and send him back to his safe home on the coast.

-“Thank you, thank you,” the stranger called.
+“Thank you, thank you,” the stranger shouted.

 His smile was impossibly wide, and he held his hands out to his sides as if he were offering Avril a hug even though there were three lanes of highway between them.
 The flaccid plastic bladder hung from his left hand, flapping in the breeze.
 “Sir, you are a hero.
 A hero, I tell you.
 I thought I was done for out here.
 I stopped for a look at this magnificent chap,” he gestured toward the grith skull.
 “Didn’t suppose he could hurt me now, but then my car wouldn’t go, and I thought he might claim me as his final victim from beyond the Abyss.”